Ron89/thesaurus_query.vim/README.md

 ## What's New

  * Timeout mechanism to reduce online-thesaurus query time.
-Default value is `1.0` (second), so that user with slow internet could still has reliable performance.
-For users with faster internet, you may want to lower the value (mine is `0.3`).
+Default value is `1.0` (second), so that user using slower internet or having long response time with certain backend servers could still has reliable performance.
+For users with faster internet, you may want to lower the value (mine is `0.4`).

    ```
-   let g:tq_online_backends_timeout = 0.3
+   let g:tq_online_backends_timeout = 0.4
    ```

 ----------------